ParasGurkhude/College-Assignment/Data Analytics.md

 ---
 ---

-**11. How does correlation analysis help in dimensionality reduction techniques like PCA?**
+## 11. How does correlation analysis help in dimensionality reduction techniques like PCA?

 **Introduction:**
 Dimensionality reduction techniques like Principal Component Analysis (PCA) are essential for simplifying datasets with multiple variables.
 Correlation analysis plays a critical role in these techniques by identifying relationships between features, enabling better preprocessing and optimization for dimensionality reduction.

----

 **Understanding Correlation Analysis:**
 Correlation analysis measures the statistical relationship between two variables.
 A strong correlation between variables indicates that they are closely related, which can result in redundancy in the dataset.